mmertpolat/mmertpolat/README.md

 ### Hi there 👋

 I am a student at Bahcesehir University.
-My department is Computer Education and Instructional Technologies / MAJOR and Software Engineering / MINOR.
+My departments are Software Engineering and Computer Education and Instructional Technologies.
 I love to learn new things, hardworking and is very keen on technology.

 ![Mert's GitHub Stats](https://github-readme-stats.vercel.app/api?username=mmertpolat&show_icons=true)